 The mortgage borrowers pay their loan installments into external bank accounts in Hypo's name or in the name of its wholly owned subsidiary.
-We view the resulting account bank risk as mitigated by Hypo's commitment to replace these accounts within 90 calendar days should their long-term ICR drop below "BBB".
+We view the resulting account bank risk as mitigated by Hypo's commitment to replace these accounts within 90 calendar days should their long-term ICR drops below 'BBB'.

-The covered bond benefits from Hypo's commitment to maintain overcollateralization sufficient to support a 'AAA' rating on the covered bond.
+The covered bonds benefit from Hypo's commitment to maintain overcollateralization sufficient to support a 'AAA' rating.